Home/ Blog/ Getting an Apostille for Documents Going to Spain

 Apostille 2025-05-25 8 min read

-Getting an Apostille for Documents Going to Spain
+Getting an Apostille for Documents Going to Spain in Cork

 Step-by-step guide to getting an apostille for documents going to Spain from Ireland.
 DFA process, sworn translation, and requirements.
 Hugh Phelan, Notary Public, Cork.